AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 ![](assets/workflow-configure-activities.png){zoomable="yes"}

-Repeat this process to add as many activites as desired depending on the tasks that you want your workflow to perform.
-Note that you can also insert a new activity between two activites.
+Repeat this process to add as many activities as desired depending on the tasks that you want your workflow to perform.
+Note that you can also insert a new activity between two activities.
 To do this, click the **+** button on the transition between the activities, select the desired activity and configure it in the right pane.

 To remove an activity, select it in the canvas and click the **Delete** icon in the activity properties.